-The common skate and tope (now only Common skate) tagging programme is run by the Science Department of Glasgow Museums and has been running for over 30years.
-The tagging is all done voluntarily, by anglers.
-If you want to make a donation, or just want more information on the tagging programme contact:
+The common skate and tope (now only Common skate) tagging programme was run by the Science Department of Glasgow Museums and had been running for over 30years.
+The tagging was all done voluntarily, by anglers.
+If you want want more information on the original tagging programme contact:

 Research Manager (Natural History)

 200 Woodhead Road South Nitshill Industrial Estate Glasgow G53 7NN